Code-Institute-Submissions/msp-2-marvel-lookup/README.md

 file in order to maintain a readable main file.

 Whenever an incorrect (unfound) search is submitted, a message will pop up, and the search can be done again.
 The auto-complete is sufficiently clear however, the fall-back is a proper 'it could happen' option.
-Once a name is submitted, using the Marvel API, ajax is used to get the information needed.
+Once a name is submitted, an ajax call to Marvel is used to get the information needed.

-Given the asynchronous nature of ajax calls, a total of three functions cover the entire processing of requests.
+Given the asynchronous nature of ajax calls, I have opted to create separate re-usable functions performing the calls.
 The first one handles gathering the basic character information used to present an image, name, description, link to a bio page and totals for comics, series and events.
-The second function is then fed the character's id, and is triggered for the retrieval of comics, series and events.
-These are three separate calls, passing the parameter which to go and get.
-Based on the parameter given, results are then processed accordingly, populating the three different topics onto the page.
+The functions after are triggered initially from this function.
+These are three separate functions, each fed with a collectionURI, as well as an offset value.
-During execution of processing the results for the series and events, a third and final function is triggered, being fed the parameter for series or events, as well as the id of the series or event being processed.
-Results for each execution are then processed to populate the page with further information.
+The functions can be re-triggered from the pagination, updating the section with next or previous data.

-An overlay is placed onto the page upon execution of the initial search, and is lifted upon completion of either the comics or series retrieval.
+An overlay is placed onto the page upon execution of a search, and is lifted upon completion.
-Retrieving all the events takes longer to execute and process, and delaying the user any longer than needed should be prevented.
+The overlay may be lifted before all sections are filled, this is done to ensure users don't wait longer than needed.
 While the overlay is lifted however, a progress indicator will show which data is still being retrieved/processed.
 Once done, the button associated will be cleared and usable.

 The site relies heavily on the [MARVEL API](https://developer.marvel.com), any and all character content retrieved is © 2018 MARVEL